Are We There Yet?

 A Travel Agent means “a person who sells, to consumers, travel services provided by another person”.

-The Compensation Fund in the Travel Industry Act does not protect consumers (students) that purchase from an unregistered retailer/operator.
-Without this protection, the potential liability for the school board, school or the teacher increases if delivery of the tour is not fullfilled.
+- The Compensation Fund in the Travel Industry Act does not protect consumers (students) that purchase from an unregistered retailer/operator.
+Without this protection, the potential liability for the school board, school or the teacher increases if delivery of the tour is not fulfilled.

 Companies registered under the Travel Industry Act are required to meet strict financial criteria including working capital requirements and trust accounting thereby protecting travellers by holding payments in a trust account.